prasanthlouis/WatchGuard-Log-In/README.md

 my username and password, but to run this script simply enter your user name and password at the places mentioned in the

 program.

+Leave the script running in one window and start browsing in another firefox window.

+If you want this to work in chrome, download the chrome drivers for selenium and replace firefox with chrome in the script.

 Special thanks to my friend Hilary for sitting with me during the final stages of the script.